ibm-cloud-docs/EventStreams/streaming_cos_sql.md

   - Check the status of all streaming jobs in the {{site.data.keyword.sqlquery_short}} UI.
   - Alternatively, use the REST API of {{site.data.keyword.sqlquery_short}} to get the list and the details of running streaming jobs.
   - In addition to the topic in the {{site.data.keyword.messagehub}} UI, you also get information about the active landing.
 Using {{site.data.keyword.messagehub}}, you can view and stop the landing configuration.

+## Billing example
+{:billing-example}

+With a simple capacity metric, you are charged by the hour for each {{site.data.keyword.messagehub}} job enabling you to stream a single topic to a single bucket and then scale up as your workload increases.

+For more detailed information on how billing is calculated, see the following examples:

+- 1 topic, 8 partitions, 1 MB ingress costs $0.014 USD per partition hour * 8 * 30 days
+- SQL Query landing costs $0.11 USD per capacity unit hour * 1 * 30 days
+- Cloud {{site.data.keyword.cos_short}}: 30 days * 24 hours * 60 / 1024 /1024 equals to 2.47 TB per month (Standard Plan, US-South, regional) costs $0.0220 * 2.47 + $1 for Class A and Class B requests

+## Permissions
+{:permissions-event-streams}

+The following permissions are needed for streams landing:

+- Permission to create service-to-service authentication
+- Permission to create service IDs and API keys
+- Permission to write to {{site.data.keyword.keymanagementservicelong}} (to store the API key)

+## Limitations
+{:limitations-streams-landing}

+With {{site.data.keyword.sqlquery_short}} you can process up to 1 MB event data per second.
+The final reached data throughput depends on parameters, such as topic partitions and size and format of the events.
+For one {{site.data.keyword.sqlquery_short}} instance there is a limit of five concurrent stream landing jobs.
+The limit can be raised upon request via support ticket.
+The {{site.data.keyword.messagehub}} feature is currently only available for instances created in the US-South region.

 For more information, see [Streaming to Cloud Object Storage by using SQL Query](/docs/sql-query?topic=sql-query-kafka-event-streams-landing) in the {{site.data.keyword.sqlquery_short}} documentation.